Full-time: 2 years, Part-time: 3 to 5 years

 At present, sonography is not a registerable health care profession.
 On successful completion of the full MSc in Medical Ultrasound, graduate entrants (who do not hold an existing registerable qualification) will not be eligible for HCPC registration.
 However, in collaboration with CASE and the Society and College of Radiographers, this course has been mapped closely against existing HCPC standards of proficiency for diagnostic imaging.

-On completion of the MSc you will be able to apply for registration with the Society and College of Radiographers Public Voluntary Register of Sonographers.
+On completion of the MSc you will be able to apply for registration through the Professional Standards Authority with The Register of Clinical Technologists.
 Details of the application process can be found on their website.

 UK CASE accredited ultrasound awards are recognised both nationally and internationally.
 Whilst developing the course we have worked closely with regional and national stakeholders to ensure that when you graduate you will be well prepared to work as an autonomous ultrasound practitioner within your speciality.